ratilmii/KubernetesSubmissions/the_project/todo-app/README.md

 # Todo app
-Deploy with `kubectl apply -f manifests/deployment.yaml`
+Deploy with `kubectl apply -f manifests/`
+Use by going to http://localhost:80 unless specified differently when setting up the cluster.